 In a small bowl, whisk together the oil, lemon juice, mustard, and pepper.
 Pour the dressing over the salmon, add the mayonnaise and stir until evenly combined.

-If you feel it needs a bit more dressing, just add a spoonful of mayo or a splash of olive oil or a dab of dijon, or a squeeze of lemon, or all four until you get the right consistency.
-I served it atop crackers, but if bread for sandwiches is more your style, that would be good too, maybe toasted.
+If you’re not partial to measuring, you may end up needing a bit more dressing.
+Add a spoonful of mayo, a splash of olive oil or caper juice, a dab of dijon, or a squeeze of lemon, until you get the right consistency and balance of flavor.